 Permit and inspection fees charged by the County government are updated on a regular basis.
-Table 7-72-73 show fees commonly required for housing development based on level review, effective January 1, 2022.
-August 31, 2023.
+Table 7-73 show fees commonly required for housing development, effective August 31, 2023.

 Ministerial permits require only staff review, with public notification for minor subdivision and site approval.
 Ministerial permits have lower fees and faster approval periods that significantly contribute to keeping costs per unit low for developers of affordable housing.